- This event has passed.

 October 26 @ 7:00 pm – 8:15 pm PDT

 Problems using the ticket form below?
 You can also get tickets here.

 SPES uses the Zeffy platform to process payments, so your entire purchase goes to us.
 If you’d like to help Zeffy keep running its services, you can choose to tip them.
 If you don’t want to, choose “Other” in the drop-down menu and then enter $0.

 Join professor, author, and naturalist Roy Jantzen for a series of stories gathered from his research and writing of his latest book, “Wildlife Weekends in Southern BC: Day & Multi-day Trips from Vancouver for Wildlife Viewing,” set to be released in spring 2022.
 Roy will share several stories about BC’s wildlife, collected from interviews with wildlife researchers.
 As a lifelong naturalist, Roy was reminded of nature’s complexity and interconnections when delving deeper into other species with whom we share BC.
 From herring to herons and hummingbirds to urban wildlife, expect to learn a few interesting anecdotes about BC wildlife as Roy recounts them in this interactive presentation, designed specifically for SPES.

 *Tickets must be purchased in advance.
 Tickets for this program are by donation!
-Your contributions help us bring you more online programs like this one and 50% of donations from this program go directly to the author!
+100% of proceeds go to providing more programming like this.

 **This program will take place on Zoom, so please make sure you have Zoom downloaded well in advance of the webinar.
 A Zoom link can be found within your confirmation email, and will also be sent out one hour before the start of the program.
 Only one ticket required per household.